 You can modify any of the information in this section by clicking the Edit link.

-The 23andMe DNA Relatives tool is an optional feature through which users can locate and connect with genetic relatives in the 23andMe database.
+The 23andMe DNA Relatives feature is an optional feature through which users can discover and connect with genetic relatives in the 23andMe database.
 You are not included in DNA Relatives until you opt in to the feature.
-If you choose to participate in DNA Relatives, all of your matches will be able to view your display name, profile sex (Male/Female), profile picture, haplogroup(s), and the percent DNA as well as the number of segments you share.
+If you choose to opt in and participate in DNA Relatives, all of your matches will be able to view your display name, profile sex (Male/Female), profile picture, and the percent DNA as well as the number of segments you share.
+Learn more.

-The DNA Relatives tool has multiple privacy options to suit your individual preferences.
+The DNA Relatives feature has multiple privacy options to suit your individual preferences.
 If you choose to participate in this feature, you will be asked to choose a display name.
-Your display name is how your profile name will appear to genetic relatives and other participants.
+Your display name is how your profile name will appear to genetic relatives.
 You can choose to participate using your name, your initials, or a combination of the two.